Self-care sounds like a luxury when you are a busy mom.

 So, developing a self-care plan for yourself not only seems self-indulgent but also feels like an extra burden of stress.

-So, I’m going to tell you why you need to make sure you practice self-care every day.
-I’ll also provide you with some amazing self-care ideas that you can squeeze into your hectic schedule.
+So, I will tell you why you need to make sure you practice self-care every day.
+I’ll also provide you with some fantastic self-care ideas that you can squeeze into your hectic schedule.

 You’ll get things done that way but won’t constantly find yourself feeling stressed, overwhelmed, and drained.